Zimbra/elastic-stack/README.md

 ### Installing Logstash

-Simplified, Logstash is the Elastic Stack component that converts log files into a database.
+Logstash is the Elastic Stack component that converts log files into a database.
 Once the conversion is done text values from the log become available as floating point values or whatever type is needed allowing for visualization.

 _These parsed log values are called fields._

 Logstash uses a language called `grok` that relies on regular expressions to do the work.
-For example this CPU statistics log from Zimbra:
+An example of CPU statistics logged from Zimbra:

       Apr 13 11:56:30 zm-zimbra8 zimbramon[17392]: 17392:info: zmstat cpu.csv: timestamp, cpu:user, cpu:nice, cpu:sys, cpu:idle, cpu:iowait, cpu:irq, cpu:softirq, cpu0:user, cpu0:nice, cpu0:sys, cpu0:idle, cpu0:iowait, cpu0:irq, cpu0:softirq, cpu1:user, cpu1:nice, cpu1:sys, cpu1:idle, cpu1:iowait, cpu1:irq, cpu1:softirq:: 04/13/2021 11:56:30, 8.6, 0.0, 1.9, 89.5, 0.1, 0.0, 0.0, 9.1, 0.0, 1.8, 89.0, 0.1, 0.0, 0.0, 8.0, 0.0, 2.0, 89.9, 0.0, 0.0, 0.0